 To appreciate the magnitude of this lie, one should re-read the first eight chapters of the book while bearing in mind that Mortenson, by his own admission, didn’t spend a single night in Korphe after trekking out of from K2.

-Mortenson suggested to Alex Heard that the co-author of Three Cups of Tea, David Oliver Relin, shared responsibility for any inaccuracies that might be present in the book.
-Perhaps, but it should be pointed out that Mortenson had been spinning yarns to donors and journalists about his life-changing visit to Korphe and his nearly fatal kidnapping by the Taliban for at least five years before he met Relin.
+Mortenson suggested to Alex Heard that the co-author of Three Cups of Tea, David Oliver Relin, shared responsibility for the inaccuracies displayed above, and any others in the book.
+This might be true.
+But Mortenson had been spinning yarns to donors and journalists about his life-changing visit to Korphe and his nearly fatal kidnapping by the Taliban for at least five years before he met Relin.

 On November 15, 2012, Relin committed suicide by lying down on railroad tracks as a train approached, positioning his body so the locomotive struck his head.
 Although it’s unclear what, if any, direct relationship there may have been between Relin’s suicide and the Mortenson scandal, in the aftermath of his death, Relin’s wife told detectives that he’d been suffering from clinical depression and was taking several medications to alleviate it, with mixed results.
 “David had recently stopped taking an antidepressant—one that is notoriously difficult to get off of,” she noted.
 “I have since learned that one of the possible side effects of the medication may be an increased risk of suicidal thoughts.”